jobinau/pg_gather/docs/security.md

 # Data Security
-Data Security is an area of paramount importance when it comes to information collection for any reason. `pg_gather` is desisgned to address the security / data safety aspects from the day one and it is one of the primary objective of the project itself.
-Transperancy is ensured for what is collected, transmitted and processed.
-Data collection script (`gather.sql`) is maintained as SQL only script to enhance the auditing requirements.
-Basic understanding of SQL is sufficinet, No programming knowledge required for auditing.
+Data Security is an area of paramount importance when it comes to information collected for any reason. `pg_gather` is designed to address the security/data safety aspects from day one, and it is one of the project's primary objectives itself.
+Transparency is ensured for what is collected, transmitted and processed.
+The data collection script (`gather.sql`) is maintained as SQL only script to enhance the auditing requirements.
+A basic understanding of SQL is sufficient.
+No programming knowledge is required for auditing.

 `pg_gather` collects only minimal **system catalog**, **performance**, **current session activity** and **configuration/parameter** information which are essential for analysis.
-Data stored within the user-defined or application-defined tables or indexes are Never accessed or collected.
+Data stored within the user-defined or application-defined tables or indexes are **Never** accessed or collected.
 Even from the performance and catalog views, bare minimal information is collected.
-Please consider the same minimilistic approch are submitting Patches / Pull requests.
+Please consider the same minimalistic approach are submitting Patches / Pull requests.

 Please refer the "information collected" section of this document for understading th data points

 # Information masking
-Even though `pg_gather` collects only very minimal information from  **system catalog**, **performance**, **current session activity** and **configuration/parameter**, One might want to mask more information, especially on a highly secured enviroment.
-Since the `pg_gather` uses the TSV (Tab Seperated Value) frormat for the collected,  any tool or editor whith regular expression will be good for data masking / trimming berfore transmitting the data.
-Plase see the examples below.
-Just making sure that the "tab" characters which is used as the seperator is preserved is sufficient.
+Even though `pg_gather` collects only very minimal information from  **system catalog**, **performance**, **current session activity** and **configuration/parameter**, One might want to mask more details, especially in a highly secured environment.
+Since the `pg_gather` uses the TSV (Tab Separated Value) format for the collected,  any tool or editor with regular expression will be good for data masking/trimming before transmitting the data.
+Please, see the examples below.
+Please ensure that the "tab" characters, which are used as the separator, are preserved.

 ## 1. Masking SQL query statements
-By default, PostgreSQL removes bind values from query string bfore it is displayed in views like `pg_stat_activity`.
-So there is no visibility to data by default.
-Still a user may not want give full query string.
-Following is an example for truncating query string to 50 characters using `sed` utility before handing over the output file for analysis.
+By default, PostgreSQL removes bind values from query string before it is displayed in views like `pg_stat_activity`.
+So there is no visibility of data by default.
+Still, a user may not want to give a complete query string.
+Following is an example of truncating a query string to 50 characters using the `sed` utility before handing over the output file for analysis.
 ```
-sed  -i 's/\(^[^\t]*\t[^\t]*\t[^\t]*\t[^\t]*\t[^\t]*\t[^\t]\{50\}\)[^\t]*\([\t.]*\)/\1\2/g' out1.txt
+sed  -i 's/\(^[^\t]*\t[^\t]*\t[^\t]*\t[^\t]*\t[^\t]*\t[^\t]\{50\}\)[^\t]*\([\t.]*\)/\1\2/g' out.txt
 ```
-** Please remember that masking or trimming the query/statement will prevent us from understanding problematic queries and statments.
+** Please remember that masking or trimming the query/statement will prevent us from understanding problematic queries and statements.
 ## 2. Masking client IP addresses
-Any monitoring or analysis tool which access the `pg_stat_activity` for understanding the session activities can see the client IP addresses .
-Following sample `sed` command can be used for masking the part of IP address, leaving only last ditit of the IPv4
+Any monitoring or analysis tool which accesses the `pg_stat_activity` for understanding the session activities can see the client IP addresses.
+Following sample `sed` command can be used for masking the part of the IP address, leaving only the last digit of the IPv4
 ```
 sed -r -i 's/([0-9]{1,3}\.){3}([0-9]{1,3})/0.0.0.\2/g' out.txt
 ```
-** IP addresess or the clients connecting to PostreSQL is important to understand those clients which are abusive.
-IP addresses gives vital information about application servers which has poor connection pooling.
-Masking the IP addresss can prevent such analysis.
+** IP addresses or the clients connecting to PostgreSQL is essential to understand those clients who are abusive.
+IP addresses give vital information about application servers which has poor connection pooling.
+Masking the IP addresses can prevent such analysis.

 ## Information collected  (incomplete, work-in-progress)